 - 1. Technical Proposal: The Technical Proposal will be scored and evaluated separately from the cost proposal.
 Technical panel reviewers will evaluate offerors on the following factors, consistent with the offerors' technical proposal.
 The Technical Proposal will be evaluated against the following criteria: - a.
 Technical Approach (35 Points): Points for this section will be awarded based on the information presented in the technical approach.
 The offeror will be scored based on its presentation of a clear approach that reflects the requirements of this specific activity but also incorporates the offeror's competencies.
-The successful offeror shall demonstrate: they are well-versed and have expertise in AGOA and GSP, have an approach and team that demonstrates the ability to provide high quality on-demand AGOA awareness and uptake support and on-demand AGOA and GSP virtual trainings. - b.
+The successful offeror shall demonstrate they are well-versed and have expertise in AfCFTA and have an approach and team that demonstrates the ability to provide a wide range of services to advance progress on and support AfCFTA. - b.
 Institutional Capacity (30 Points): Points for this section will be awarded based on information presented in the corresponding section and any submitted case studies (i.e., examples of past performance).
-Preference will be given to African based firms and/or consortia with linkages to the U.S. market that have past performance in timely and successful delivery of similar services and/or relevant experience in-country as well as experience and local presence in GSP and AGOA candidate countries.
+Preference will be given to African based firms and/or consortia with linkages to the U.S. market that have past performance in timely and successful delivery of similar services and/or relevant experience in-country as well as experience and local presence in relevant countries.
 Offerors should demonstrate any knowledge and technical experience that will support their ability to perform the requirements of the SOO in an efficient and effective manner.
 Given the continental scope of the work, multiple language capabilities are a requirement covering at the minimum English, French, Portuguese, and Arabic.
 Bidders should specify the language capabilities in which they will offer the services. - c.
 Management Plan/Staffing Structure (35 Points): Points for this section will be awarded based on the qualifications of proposed staff, clear delineation of the roles and responsibilities of each proposed staff and each proposed firm (if firms are partnering), and the demonstrated efficacy and clarity of the management plan.
 Proposals should provide a clear management plan in narrative form for the development, review, and submission of all associated deliverables, including a proposed milestone schedule.
-If the offeror is submitting a proposal with partners, the proposal should describe the nature of the arrangement (i.e., added technical value), the division of labor among the partners, and the appropriate management controls to ensure successful delivery.
-The offeror should clearly demonstrate that they can work in or travel across AGOA candidate countries and throughout Africa as needed.
+If the offeror is submitting a proposal with partners, the proposal should describe the nature of the arrangement (i.e. added technical value), the division of labor among the partners, and the appropriate management controls to ensure successful delivery.
+The offeror should clearly demonstrate that they can work in or travel throughout Africa as needed.
 The Management Plan should clearly outline where staff are located and, if any portion of the team or consortium will be remote, offerors should demonstrate how they will effectively supplement the work on-the-ground and coordinate with national and international staff.
 Additionally, the offeror should provide management plan considerations for Covid-19 contingencies as relevant.